Noise is unwanted sound...

 Musician Plug

-Suitable for anyone listening to or playing music, this plus is also very popular with dentist and dentist workers.
-Musician plugs are designed to reduce the overall dosage of sound, without compromising the music quality or conversations.
-These come with filters adapted to the level of noise needing to be cancelled to make sure you still hear as much as you need to without damaging your ears.
+Suitable for anyone listening to or playing music, this product is also very popular with dentists and dental workers.
+Musician plugs are designed to reduce overall sound levels without compromising music quality or conversations.
+These come with filters tailored to the level of noise you need to cancel, so you still hear as much as you need without damaging your ears.

 Pluggerz-Custom-Made-Hobby-cord-option

-This type of mould attached to the earphones provided with portable iPod, MP3, Cd player as well as mobile phones and portable hands-free communication line.
-The earphone is pressure fit into the mould and provides increased comfort and directionality of sound, cuts out background noise as compared with the standard Head-Phone normally supplied with the device.
+This type of mould attaches to the earphones provided with portable iPods, MP3 players, and CD players, as well as mobile phones and portable hands-free communication devices.
+The earphone is pressure-fitted into the mould and provides increased comfort and sound directionality, cutting out background noise compared with the standard Headphone normally supplied with the device.
 Personal initial available if required.
-An impression of the ear is needed; this can be done by our hearing professionals.
+An impression of the ear is needed; our hearing professionals can provide it.

 Ear mould mobile phone